ESloman/bsebot/.github/CONTRIBUTING.md

 You can run `ruff` in the root directory `bsebot`.
 The configuration file already exists so it should pick that up.
 Additionally, we have a `ruff` pre-commit hook setup.
 You can install `pre-commit` and that should also lint your code before commit; it'll also attempt to fix any issues it's found.

+## Testing

+We have a suite of tests in the `tests/` directory that can be run to verify some changes.
+The test suite(s) are far from complete and may not catch everything.
+The requirements for testing are:
+- `pytest`
+- `pytest-asyncio`
+- `freezegun`

+## Setup

+The below instructions assume you want to be able to the run bot locally as well.
+Some changes won't need to run the bot locally - such as updating type hints/comments/etc. You can probably skip the requirements/setup for setting up a bot token and local MongoDB instance and just rely on `ruff` for formatting + linting.
+You can also run `pytest` to verify some changes.

 ### Starting requirements
 These are starting requirements that I assume you have met.